amuhak/Macro/Unit 1/Economics.md

 ### Opportunity Cost
 ---
-The value of the next best alternative that had to be given up for the alternative that was chosen.
+The value of the next best alternative that had to be given up for the alternative that was chosen. [[Formulas#Opportunity Cost|Formula]]

 ### How do people decide what to do?
 ---